yujonathan/yujonathan.github.io/_posts/2020-06-20-Transfer_learning.md

 ---
 layout: post
-title: The absurd efficiency of transfer learning for computer vision
+title: The absurd efficiency of transfer learning for computer vision and machine learning
 description: A deep residual convolutional neural network was trained to identify barrelling waves!

 image: assets/images/Barrel.PNG